genarocolusso/genarocolusso/README.md

 ## About me
  I'm Genaro Schneider Colusso, experienced Front-End developer and passionate about UI design and UI development.
 Besides from  programming, I have a huge love for illustration and art in general.
 I like to play the electric guitar and video-games in my spare time.

- Currently working with Angular or React.
-CSS enthusiast 🐱‍👤
+ Currently working with React + TS.  🐱‍👤

 ## Get in touch